dboyliao/udemy-html-css-course/README.md

 **A:** No, for the simple reason that I want this repository to contain the _exact_ same code that is shown in the videos.
 However, please feel free to add an issue if you found one.

+# Notes

+## Box Model
+- content: the content of the html element, text, images, etc
+- padding: transparent area around the content, inside the border
+- border: goes around the padding and the content
+- margin: transparent area around the border, outside the border
+  - we normally use margin to **create space between elements**
+  - collapsing margin: when two margins touch each other, they collapse into one margin
+    - the margin will be the size of the larger margin
+    - this is a feature of CSS
+    - it does not happen with padding or border

 # Useful Links
 - https://jonas.io/resources/